Fordham Forward Libraries

 Dear Members of the Fordham Community,

-Welcome back for the Spring 2021 semester.
-Just as the Fall 2020 semester was unlike any other we have experienced, our library services will continue to rise and respond to the demands and constraints imposed on us by the Covid-19 pandemic.
+Welcome to the Summer 2021 semester.
+Just as the Fall 2020 and Spring 2021 semesters were unlike any other we have experienced, our library services will continue to rise and respond to the demands and constraints imposed on us by the Covid-19 pandemic.
 We remain fully committed to the safety and success of everyone who uses and depends upon the Fordham University Libraries.

-As the University resumes with a blend of remote and on-campus instruction and research activity, the University Libraries have developed service models to support the initiatives and goals of Fordham Forward.
+As the University continues with a blend of remote and on-campus instruction and research activity, the University Libraries have developed service models to support the initiatives and goals of Fordham Forward.

-Reopening in 2021 continues to be an incremental and gradual process.
+Reopening continues to be an incremental and gradual process.
 As conditions change and as updated information becomes available, we will modify our approach.
 It may be possible to expand services, or it may be necessary to reconsider prior decisions in order to protect the health and safety of the Fordham community.

 Whether you are on campus or off, the library is always here.
 Whether you can see us or not, the library staff is always here.
 We look forward to working with you.